 Animal protein made up the majority of the protein consumed, and the researchers theorise that plays a major role into the extent of the increased risk of premature death.

 How much protein should you eat in order to try to avoid cardiovascular disease or diabetes?

 The Australian guidelines recommend the estimated average requirement for adults (excluding pregnancy & lactation) is between 37 (women) and 52 (men) grams per day.
 This is probably much less than you thought it was, right?
 We have had a lifetime of marketing by the meat industry to convince us we need to eat it daily in order to meet our protein needs.
 It is simply not true.

-Fad diets such as Keto, Paleo and countless others I've seen come and go, do not work in the long term.
-They are unsustainable, because we are human and like food that tastes good and/or is seen as 'forbidden'.
-Instead of obsessively carb or calorie counting, you need to establish a healthy relationship with food.
+Fad diets do not work in the long term.
+They are great for fast, short-term weight loss, a kick-starter if you like.
+Really good for eliminating cravings, but ultimately unsustainable, because we are human and like food that tastes good and/or is seen as 'forbidden'.
+Instead of obsessively carb or calorie counting, you need to establish a long term healthy relationship with food.
 Simply being mindful of what and how much you are consuming, and eating whole foods as much as possible is key.

 You can get the support that you need from a university-qualified nutritionist.
-We will never unnecessarily cut out groups of foods, because we don't see any food as inherently 'bad'.
+We will never unnecessarily cut out groups of foods for a prolonged period of time, because we don't see any food as inherently 'bad'.

 Emdin CA, Anderson SG, Woodward M, Rahimi K 2015, 'Usual Blood Pressure and Risk of New-Onset Diabetes', Journal of the American College of Cardiology, vol.66, no.14, pp:1552–62.